AlvinNathey/graphics_miniproject/README.md

+---

 # **PowerPong: Elevate Your Pong Experience with Strategic Power-Ups!**

 PowerPong is a modern twist on the classic Pong game, built using Pygame.
-It introduces innovative gameplay elements such as strategic power-ups and downgrades, two exciting game modes, and dynamic challenges, adding layers of complexity and fun to the traditional Pong mechanics.
+It introduces innovative gameplay elements such as strategic power-ups and downgrades, two exciting game modes, dynamic challenges, and customizable soundtracks, adding layers of complexity and fun to the traditional Pong mechanics.

 ---